 It is not uncommon for business owners to misplace their EIN number, also known as an Employer Identification Number or Federal Tax ID Number.
-If you need to find your EIN number, we recommend a few helpful avenues that can help you to avoid long waits.
+If you forgot or lost your EIN, we recommend a few helpful avenues that can help you to avoid long waits.

 If you have never obtained an EIN number, Harvard Business Services is happy to assist you.
-Valid for the life of your company, your EIN number allows you to lawfully conduct business activities, especially in the United States, as well as open a U.S. bank account, obtain loans, hire employees and more.
-An EIN number can be obtained in a few business days for clients with a US Social Security number, and 45 business days for clients without a US Social Security number.
-For more information about obtaining an EIN number for your company, call us or proceed through our website at https://www.delawareinc.com/ourservices/obtain-tax-id-or-ein-for-delaware-company/.
+Your company's EIN number allows you to lawfully conduct business activities, especially in the United States, as well as open a U.S. bank account, obtain loans, hire employees and more.
+An EIN number can be obtained in a few business days for clients with a US Social Security number, and 20 business days for clients without a US Social Security number.
+For more information about obtaining an EIN number for your company, call us or proceed through our website by clicking this link.

 *Disclaimer*: Harvard Business Services, Inc. is neither a law firm nor an accounting firm and, even in cases where the author is an attorney, or a tax professional, nothing in this article constitutes legal or tax advice.
 This article provides general commentary on, and analysis of, the subject addressed.
 We strongly advise that you consult an attorney or tax professional to receive legal or tax guidance tailored to your specific circumstances.
 Any action taken or not taken based on this article is at your own risk.
 If an article cites or provides a link to third-party sources or websites, Harvard Business Services, Inc. is not responsible for and makes no representations regarding such sourceâ€™s content or accuracy.
 Opinions expressed in this article do not necessarily reflect those of Harvard Business Services, Inc.